jeremy-collette/midistar/README.md

 midistar is written in C++ using code (and shared libraries) that are compatible with Linux, OSX, and Windows.
-However, at the current time, only 64- bit Debian Linux, Ubuntu Linux, Catalina OSX, and Windows 10 are supported.
+However, at the current time, only 64- bit Debian Linux, Ubuntu Linux, OSX Monterey, and Windows 10 are supported.
 That being said, building and running on unsupported platforms / architectures is possible.